 Amazon arrived this morning with not one but two turtle doves.
 They are adorable.

 Another Amazon delivery – three french hens.
 They are really lovely

-This morning a new delivery driver brought four calling birds.
+This morning Hermes brought four calling birds.
 They’re very cute but now I have 10 birds and the pear tree is getting a bit overcrowded what with the partridge, the Turtle Doves and the French hens.
 No more birds please.

 Today, Yodel delivered another lovely present. five gold rings.
 But those birds – they make so much noise.
 I could do with some peace and quiet.